 Nothing fancy at all to this chalk painting furniture without chalk paint technique and here are my super simple steps:

 Chalk Painting Furniture – Tips for painting with chalkboard paint

 - Forget about tons of coats of primer!
-There is no need to prep your wood, similar to using the chalky paints in a can.
-Just clean off any dust with a rag if your piece has been sitting around for a while.
+There is no need to prep your wood, similar to using chalky paints in a can.
+Just clean off any dust, grease, or overall grime with a rag if your piece has been sitting around for a while.
 If your piece has stains or needs wood filler, take that into consideration before you start this process.

 - Grab a waxed finish paper plate or a throwaway plastic food storage container and squirt a tablespoon or so out.